-15. Set up a payroll service for employees and contractors
+#15 Set up a payroll service for employees and contractors

-As I said, I really like Gusto.
-They are very good.
-I use them and find the service to be superior to Intuit Payroll.
+We use them and find the service to be superior to Intuit Payroll.

 You won’t need to worry about this until you start paying employees or contractors.
 It’s good to have it ready and on deck though.
 Not only will the service automate your payroll, but it will also take care of taxes and forms that need to be filed.

-16. Set up QuickBooks
+#16 Set up QuickBooks

 A QuickBooks account is essential from day one.
 This is how you’ll manage your books and ensure you always have good records.

-17. Put a basic accounting system in place
+#17 Put a basic accounting system in place

 The best bet here is to work closely with your accountant.
 A good approach is to ask your accountant what you need to be doing throughout the year to make things easier when tax season comes and to make sure all quarterly obligations are met.

-QuickBooks does all of the heavy lifting, but there are still things you’ll need to stay on top of.
+QuickBooks does all of the heavy lifting but there are still things you’ll need to stay on top of.
 There is some crossover with what’s already been outlined here, but Shopify put together a good guide on small business accounting.

-18. Start using a project management solution from day one
+#18 Start using a project management solution from day one

-The biggest thing here is to get in the habit of tracking all of your work.
-Even if you are the only person in your company, you should operate like an organization because someday you will have no choice.
+The most important thing: track all of your work.
+Even if you are the only person in your company, you should operate like an organization because someday, you will have no choice.

 It’s very valuable for new people to come into your organization and be able to look back at what work has been done in the past.
-It’s context that will help them (and your business) be successful going forward.
+It’s the context that will help them (and your business) be successful going forward.